 \subsection{Related work on supervised learning}

-The literature contains several works that use machine learning for predicting outcomes of decision processes in power networks based on pre-solved various input conditions; such methods are referred to as supervised learning algorithms.
-We limit our analysis to the problem of generation (re)scheduling and reserve activation.
-In \cite{cornelusse2007automatic}, frequency and active power time series are used for determining whether generator reserve activation is satisfactory or not.
-In this application, manual labeling of the data is required by experts, and there are only four possible classes.
+The literature contains several works that use machine learning for predicting outcomes of decision processes in power networks based on pre-solved various input conditions.
+Such methods are often under the category of supervised learning algorithms.
+We limit our survey to the problem of generation (re)scheduling and reserve activation.
+In \cite{cornelusse2007automatic}, frequency and active power time series were used for determining whether generator reserve activation is satisfactory or not.
+In this application, manual labeling of the data is required by experts, and there are only four possible label classes.
 Reliability is maximized in \cite{dalal2016hierarchical} by learning a function that assesses the implications of rescheduling.
 The sought output is a policy, that dynamically maps system states to rescheduling actions.
-Reference \cite{cornelusse2009supervised} uses supervised learning for finding recourse strategies in generation management, by generating a training set via Monte-Carlo simulation of load and generation disturbances and then learning a near-optimal recourse strategy to handle similar disturbances observed in real-time.
-Recourse strategy learning is also investigated in \cite{rachelson2010combining}, where boosting is used to create binary classifiers for boolean variables of the mixed integer programs resulting from daily generation re-planning problems.
+In \cite{cornelusse2009supervised}, supervised learning was used for finding recourse strategies in generation management, by generating a training set via Monte-Carlo simulation of load and generation disturbances and then learning a near-optimal recourse strategy to handle similar disturbances observed in real-time.
+Recourse strategy learning was also investigated in \cite{rachelson2010combining}, where boosting is used to create binary classifiers for boolean variables of the mixed integer programs resulting from daily generation re-planning problems.